4.3/5

 You can start your tour from any of the 22 stops.
 Just hop on at the most convenient location for you and begin your adventure!

-The tickets include the hop-on, hop-off bus ride, boat tour (optional), and audio guides but do not cover entrance fees to attractions like the Reichstag or Berlin TV Tower.
+The tickets include the Hop-on Hop-off bus ride, boat tour (optional), and audio guides but do not cover entrance fees to attractions like the Reichstag or Berlin TV Tower.

 Currywurst is a Berlin staple and can be found near major stops like Potsdam Square.
 Pair it with a Berliner Kindl beer for the full experience.